charvisingh245/digital-payment-fraud-detection/README.md

 - Fraud occurs **exclusively in TRANSFER and CASH_OUT** transaction types
 - Fraudulent transactions are on average **4.7x larger** than legitimate ones ($1.47M vs $314K)
-- Transactions above **$1M have a 2.07% fraud rate** — 10x higher than sub-$100K transactions
+- Transactions above **$1M have a 2.07% fraud rate**, 10x higher than sub-$100K transactions
-- **98% of fraud cases drain the sender's account to zero** — account wipeout is the strongest fraud signal
+- **98% of fraud cases drain the sender's account to zero**; account wipeout is the strongest fraud signal
-- Certain time steps show **100% fraud rate** — suggesting automated fraud bots operating during off-hours
+- Certain time steps show **100% fraud rate**, suggesting automated fraud bots operating during off-hours
+- The dataset's own `isFlaggedFraud` rule catches only **0.19%** of actual fraud cases, showing why a machine learning approach is necessary over simple rule-based detection
-- The trained model achieves a **recall of 0.97** — catching 97% of all fraudulent transactions
+- The trained model achieves a **recall of 0.97**, catching 97% of all fraudulent transactions

 ## 🛠️ Tools & Technologies